caelum/vraptor-panettone/README.markdown

 # How to add Defaults

-Simply create a class called `DefaultTemplate` that has all the injects you need, put it into one of the auto import packages.
+Simply create a class called `DefaultTemplate` that has all the injects you need, and add a explicit import for it.

 ```
 package br.com.caelum.vraptor.panettone;